yugr/debian_pkg_test/examples/SortCheck/README.md

 In addition to std. setup (described in top README)
 * copy `examples/SortCheck/*` to `pbuilder-shared`
 * copy `SortCheck/*` to `pbuilder-shared/SortCheck` and build it (via `make clean all`) in chroot.
-* touch `pbuilder-shared/output/sortcheck.log` (to avoid problems with it being created by default with root-only access)

 # How to analyze results